 "What about Zeus Grace?"

-He looked left and right, putting his hands on the podium with the microphone.
-The crowd waited for him to continue, with the clicking of cameras going off, still going wild.
+He looked left and right, putting his hands on the podium.
+The crowd waited for him to continue, with the clicking of cameras going off like cicadas in the summer.

-The press exploded at his obvious end of his opening remarks, shouting questions.
+The press exploded at the end of his sentence.

 "What are your thoughts on the scandal?"